Kings and queens of pop .. and academia? The smartest K-pop idols today

 Some of the biggest pop stars in the US, like Britney Spears and Miley Cyrus, are unfortunate examples of children being exploited by the music industry.
 Spears only gained legal freedom at 39 years old, while Cyrus suffered from the effects of being a child star, never granted the luxury of being “young and dumb” outside of the microscopic media lenses.

-K-pop is hardly any different — just take a look at one of the world’s current biggest girl group, NewJeans.
-They were mostly underaged when they debuted, with the youngest member only being 14 years old.
+K-pop is hardly any different — just take a look at one of the world’s current biggest girl groups, NewJeans.
+They were mostly underage when they debuted, with the youngest member only being 14 years old.

 The list goes way back.
 SHINee‘s Taemin debuted at 14 years old, and so did Krystal from f(x), Sohyun from 4MINUTE, and Minzi from 2NE1.

-Jang Wonyoung, previously from I*zone, is famous for entering Produce 101, a K-pop survival show at 13 years old.
+Jang Wonyoung, previously from IZ*ONE, is famous for entering Produce 101, a K-pop survival show, at the age of 13.
 She then achieved Rank 1 in Produce 101 on her 14th birthday.

-Perhaps a classic example would be BoA, known as “Queen of K-pop” to many.
-She entered the industry at only 13 years old and was forced to quit school in order to promote her music.
+Perhaps a classic example is BoA, known as the “Queen of K-pop” to many.
+She entered the industry at the age of 13 and was forced to drop out of school to pursue her music career.

 This is a worrying trend amongst not only K-pop idols, but also those inspired to follow in their footsteps.

-These early teen years are supposed to revolve around socialising in school, making friends, and experiencing enjoyable childhood memories, and debuting at a young age in such a cutthroat industry means they miss out on such things.
+These early teenage years are supposed to revolve around socialising in school, making friends, and experiencing enjoyable childhood memories.
+Debuting at a young age in such a cutthroat industry means they miss out on these things.

-In the worst-case scenario, if they fail to succeed as celebrities, they will be left with limited career options, as they will have missed a significant portion of their education due to idol activities.
+In the worst-case scenario, if they fail to succeed as celebrities, they will be left with limited career options, having missed a significant portion of their education due to idol activities.

 Of course, some K-pop idols still attend school and university, even while training and promoting their music.